suhrig/arriba/documentation/visualization.md

 **Manual execution**

 In order to use the script, [R Project](http://r-project.org/) must be installed.
-Optionally, a few additional R packages need to be installed, if ideograms, circos plots, and coverage tracks should be drawn.
+Optionally, a few additional R packages need to be installed if ideograms, circos plots, and coverage tracks should be drawn.
 Use the following R commands to install these packages:

 ```R
 install.packages("circlize")